EmmaZai/emmazai.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidata at the Ohio State University.
+I am a Ph.D. candidate at the Ohio State University.
 I am an empirical economist with interests in economics of aging, education and health economics.
 My research ranges from studying educational contexts in China to pressing aging issues in the United States.

 I am on the job market during the 2020-2021 academic year.